General Information about Vienna

 The city offers a great diversity of locations, from historical sites such as the 14th century St. Stephan’s cathedral in the very center and the “Ring street” surrounding the inner city with 19th century buildings including the “Hofburg” (former castle of the Habsburg emperors), the Opera, the famous Natural History and Art History Museums, and the Vienna City Hall, etc.

 The public transport system, consisting of subways, streetcars and buses, is the most efficient and cost effective way to travel within Vienna.
-One day, three day and other tickets can be purchased at every tobacco shop “TABAK” and in all subway stations.
+One day tickets, weekly tickets and other tickets can be purchased at every tobacco shop “TRAFIK” and in all subway stations.
 Devaluation has to be done once, when entering a subway station, streetcar or bus.
 Please see www.wienerlinien.at for more details!

 Passport-holders from all EU countries as well as from North America and Australia will not need a visa to enter Austria.
 For some nationalities, the visa can be issued at the airport in Vienna upon arrival.
 Others may have to apply before.
 If in doubt, please check with your nearest Austrian embassy, consulate (www.austria.org), or your airline.

-In February, the average temperature in Vienna varies between 0 and +5 degrees Celsius.
-Since the climate is rather cold and often rainy or snowy during this month, it is advisable to bring warm clothes with you.
+In the summer, the average temperature in Vienna varies between +18 and +30 degrees Celsius.
+Since the climate is rather warm and sometimes rainy during this season, it is advisable to bring suitable clothes with you.

 The official language of the Conference is English.
 No simultaneous translation will be provided.
 The language spoken in Austria is German, but most Austrians speak English and some French and Italian as well, and are happy to be of service to visitors.